kiali/kiali/hack/istio/sail/README-RELEASE.md

 Second, if using OpenShift, log into this cluster as a cluster admin user via 'oc'.
 Otherwise, make sure your current kube context is pointing to your Kubernetes cluster.

-Now install the Sail operator:
+Now install the required operators:

 ```
 ./install-ossm-release.sh install-operators